apache/royale-docs/component-sets/jewel/jewel-label.md

 ## Relevant Beads

-Unlike other components in Royale, the Jewel `Label` does not have beads for _View_, _Controller_ in the Javascript platform, but has _Model_.
+Unlike other components in Royale, the Jewel `Label` does not have beads for _View_ pr _Controller_ in the JavaScript platform, but has _Model_.

 | Bead Type       	| Implementation                                            	| Description                                    	|
 |-----------------	|-----------------------------------------------------------	|------------------------------------------------	|
 | [IBeadModel](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IBeadModel){:target='_blank'}      	| [org.apache.royale.jewel.beads.models.TextModel](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.beads.models/TextModel){:target='_blank'}           	| The data model for the Label.                   	|

-On the other hand, label does not have beads specialy crafted for this control but can use other common Jewel control beads (shared with other controls) to provide more functionality.
+Jewel does not have beads specialy crafted for this control, but it can use other common Jewel control beads (shared with other controls) to provide more functionality.

 ### Label Beads